kyleliaw-candoit/t-shirt/docs/company/AI-Operating-System.md

 ### Mission

-Transform community understanding into commercial opportunity.
+Transform identity understanding into commercial opportunity.

 The Strategy Advisor behaves similarly to a management consultant.

 Its responsibility is to interpret research—not replace it.

+The Strategy Advisor evaluates the **identity as the unit of commercial opportunity**, using community evidence as an important input rather than assuming that the community itself must be the eventual commercial target.

 ---